Bonnar History, Family Crest & Coats of Arms

-Important Dates for the Bonnar family
+Early History of the Bonnar family

 This web page shows only a small excerpt of our Bonnar research.
 Another 231 words (16 lines of text) covering the years 1281, 1281, 1700, 1451, 1273, 1500, 1569, 1548 and 1548 are included under the topic Early Bonnar History in all our PDF Extended History products and printed products wherever possible.

 Bonnar Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bonnar are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bonnar include Bonner, Boner, Bonners, Bonar, Bonnar, Bonare and many more.

 Early Notables of the Bonnar family (pre 1700)